Les Petits Bonheurs - Kathleen Craig of ALTaeR

 Where Kathleen does her creating...

 "I have an antique partners desk that has a huge workspace for me - and I am surrounded by relics and fabrics that give me a peaceful place to create.
 I have a project wall that I have hung several pieces in progress- but many times pieces are created from newly found objects that just have to come first!
 While I am working on layering necklaces right now, I also have a particular love for creating antique textile cuffs, and am working on a new mourning piece.
-I absolutely treasure the antique mourning textiles and the history (and quality) of the handwork."making of
+I absolutely treasure the antique mourning textiles and the history (and quality) of the handwork."

 A delicious glimpse into her process ...